 Different teaching style, classroom ambience.
 You are not in Kansas anymore, so-to-speak!
 You should prepare mentally for some differences.
-While the US has developed a tradition of class discussions, many locations abroad focus traditionally on lecture and memorization.
-Teachers expect to be greeted and addressed with formal respect unless they give you permission to do otherwise.
+While the US has developed a tradition of class discussions, many instructors abroad may still focus on lecture and memorization.
+Teachers expect to be greeted and addressed formally unless they give you permission to do otherwise.
 Classrooms are more formal places abroad.
 Local students often dress for class like you might dress for the office or church.
 At minimum, hats and clothes usually reserved for sleeping or sport will not be worn to class.
 Eating is not typically allowed during class, nor is texting/checking your phone.
 Since many classes are quite small, behavior is likely to be noticed.
 While some of these differences may be initially surprising to you or even frustrating, keep in mind they are why you are going abroad in the first place – to experience a new culture!

 SRAS encourages independent research abroad, whether undertaken as a student’s personal interest or as part of a student’s degree program coursework.